Our 2016 rankings of the top fashion design schools in the South.

 2. Auburn University, Auburn, Alabama

-Auburn University was established in 1856.
-It has a student population of 25,912 enrolled in more than 140 degree options across 13 colleges and schools.
-The College of Human Sciences is home to the Department of Consumer & Design Sciences (CADS) which offers several programs for aspiring fashion designers.
+Auburn University was established in 1856 as the East Alabama Male College.
+Today, the school is home to a co-ed student population of 27,287 students enrolled in more than 140 degree options across 13 colleges and schools.
+The College of Human Sciences is home to the Department of Consumer & Design Sciences (CADS), which offers several programs for aspiring fashion designers.